 Too often when you or your agency throw the hypothetical switch you end up with a site that’s got serious bugs or, even worse, no site at all.

-Always have a roll back strategy
+Always have a rollback strategy

+A rollback strategy is a way to prepare for the unexpected, giving you a second chance to undo the deployment and go back to where you started.
 Having a clear strategy to undo your changes is vital, however, before you put it into action, remember that sometimes fixing the problem can be quicker than rolling it back.

-Accepting an amount of downtime whilst you fix an issue rather than instigating a time consuming rollback and going through the whole process again can sometimes be the better option.
+Accepting an amount of downtime whilst you fix an issue rather than instigating a time-consuming rollback and going through the whole process again can sometimes be the better option.
+Also, some deployments, especially major changes, may include changes to the database.
+This is something that isn’t included in a version control system rollback.

 Check payment processes

-One of the most common area issues can emerge in a newly deployed site is in payment processes.
+One of the most common area issues that can emerge in a newly deployed site is in payment processes.
 Payment integrations can be difficult to properly test in the build process so make sure you do manual tests again and again before you go live.

 There is also software available to test payments in a mimicked production environment and if you’re introducing new payment processes, then this sort of technology is vital.